SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/disabledreason/readme.md

 ## A Sensei Recipe

-We can write a recipe to detect when `@Disabled` is added without explanation and a Quick Fix that reminds us to add the actual explanation.
+We can write a recipe to detect when `@Disabled` is added without explanation and a Quick Fix that reminds us to add the actual reason explaining why we disabled it.

 ### Task